currypat/pcw/README.md

 Profile?

 Resume/CV
-  - static page?
+  - static page without model backing it or model backed?

 Blog
   - basic django list and detail views, only I will be able to post through the django admin
+  - nice and simple static site

 Workout Journal
   - should be linked to users so that CRUD operations can be displayed
-  - regular django views
+  - regular django views - generic class based views
   - django rest framework api with react -- presumably the react can be served from an amazon S3 bucket
   - is there a django graphql server I can use?
   - any other frontend frameworks?

-License - done, MIT
+Other pages?
+Travel page?

 Examples of what I can make